 ED345 MATH, SCIENCE, AND SOCIAL STUDIES METHODS IN EARLY CHILDHOOD (4).
 Concept development in math, science, and social studies.
 Students learn to use effective multisensory activities and theme and play-based discovery instruction to meet the individual and collective needs of young children.
 There is a balance of curricular and instructional approaches that include concepts, skill level and problem solving, and the appropriate use of technology software to support learning skills.
 The individuality of every learner and the importance of planning instruction and assessment that show respect for all cultures and diversities, encourage critical thinking and encourage habits of life-long learning are emphasized.
 Content specific assessment strategies are discussed and implemented, and data are analyzed in order to plan remediation and future instruction.
 A summative final assignment is to create a detailed cross-cultural unit plan for an integrated unit on a subject from the Ohio Model Curriculum and to implement it in the field, complete with identified objectives, materials, lessons, teaching strategies, accommodations, assessments and future planning.
 This course should be taken with a field practicum.
-[Skill: I] Prerequisite:
+Prerequisite: Admission to Teacher Education Program.

-Admission to Teacher Education Program.
+ED347 MIDDLE CHILDHOOD PHILOSOPHY AND GENERAL

-ED347 MIDDLE CHILDHOOD PHILOSOPHY AND GENERAL TEACHING METHODS (4).
-The course explores the historical, philosophical, psychological, and social foundations of middle childhood education as they relate to present day practice and emphasizes the connections between theories learned in college classrooms and their implementation in field experiences in public schools with the purpose of developing reflective practitioners.
+TEACHING METHODS (4).
+The course explores the historical, philosophical, psychological, and social foundations of middle childhood education as they relate to present day practice and emphasizes the connections between theories learned in college classrooms and their application in the P-12 classroom with the purpose of developing reflective practitioners.
 Developmentally appropriate education environments aimed to fulfill all students' needs is a focus of this course.
 Specifically, issues pertinent to middle level education, including but not limited to, current research about best practice, block scheduling, team teaching, collaboration across teaching specialties, and the uniqueness of middle childhood students and their education will be addressed.
-The importance of family involvement including sensitivity to family structures and assistance to families in need, as well as knowledge of community resources and collaboration with community professionals are stressed.
-Classroom management and varied instructional techniques, including the uses of media and technology are discussed in class and emphasized in the field Practicum.
+The importance of family involvement including sensitivity to family structures and assistance to families in need, as well as knowledge of community resources and collaboration with community professionals is stressed.
+Classroom management and varied instructional techniques, including the uses of media and technology are discussed in class.
 A special emphasis on reading and writing to learn is provided.
 Students develop units that integrate reading and writing to learn, classroom management strategies, varied instructional techniques and assessments.
 Data generated by assessments are analyzed in order to guide remediation and future instruction.
-This course should be taken with a field practicum.
-[Skill: I] Prerequisite: Admission to Teacher Education Program.
+Prerequisite:-Admission to the Teacher Education Program or Applicable Education Studies Concentration.

 ED349 SECONDARY GENERAL METHODS (4).
-This course emphasizes the connections between theories learned in college classrooms and their implementation in field experiences in public schools with the purpose of developing reflective practitioners.
-Classroom management and varied instructional techniques, including the uses of media and technology are discussed in class and emphasized in the Field Practicum.
+This course emphasizes the connections between theories learned in college classrooms and their implementation in P-12 classrooms with the purpose of developing reflective practitioners.
+Classroom management and varied instructional techniques, including the uses of media and technology are discussed in class.
 An overview of the reading and writing processes with special emphasis on reading and writing to learn is provided.
 Students develop units that integrate reading and writing to learn classroom management strategies, varied instructional techniques and assessments.
 Data generated by assessments are analyzed in order to guide remediation and future instruction.
 The various types and symptoms of child abuse are presented, along with strategies for addressing suspected abuse.
-This course should be taken with a field practicum.
-[Skill: 1] Prerequisite: Admission to Teacher Education Program.
+Prerequisite Admission to the Teacher Education Program or Applicable Education Studies Concentration.